lczech/placement-methods-paper/results/README.md

    when we do a high level tax constraint to get our five test clades constrained.
  * `02_multilevel`: Testing the accuracy of the second level placement, using a selection of five bacterial clades.
+ * `03_bv`: Analyses of the BV dataset using their reference alignment instead of our ARTs.
  * `11_consensus_seqs`: Testing the influence of using different consensus sequence methods on the accuracy of the ART placement